miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 that now.
 It's already a much cleaner interface that the big function I made as my first-pass (2nd pass really if you include the version I made getting familiar with FastHTML).
 So this is that fateful 3rd implementation that gets it right.
-How true the truism, haha!
+How true the truism, ahaha!

 ## Unexpected Challenges